parinfer/parinfer.js/test-cases/indent-mode.md

   ret)
 ```

-If the cursor is a comment after such a delimiter, we can safely move it:
+If the cursor is in a comment after such a close-paren, we can safely move it:

 ```in
 (let [a 1]) ;|